 There’s even a stunning double-storey ceramic façade from 19th Century Pakistan, and a fantastically ornate wooden Chettinad doorway.
 I was alone when viewing these.
-During those moments, believe me, I felt as if I’ve been transported to another age and land.
+During those moments, I felt as if I’ve been transported to another age and land.

 From Ancient Religious Art to Modern Symbols, to Local Leaders

 The permanent exhibition of the Indian Heritage Centre, titled Indians in Singapore – Past & Present, starts on the 4th floor and ends on the 3rd, and is divided into five galleries.
-As for the eye-catching building itself, the ultramodern glass façade was inspired by stepwells.
+As for the eye-catching building itself, the ultramodern glass façade was inspired by Indian stepwells.
 When illuminated at night, the façade is easily the most futuristic structure in the vicinity.

 And as esoteric as the permanent exhibition might seem at first glance, it follows a unifying theme.
-In short, it depicts the historical and cultural links between the South Asia and Southeast Asia over two millennia, and how that led to the Indians becoming one of the major races of Singapore.
+In short, it depicts the historical and cultural links between South Asia and Southeast Asia over two millennia, and how that led to the Indians becoming one of the major races of Singapore.

 To highlight, half of the first gallery showcases religious art from both the Indian Sub-continent and Southeast Asia, and through this, illustrates the cultural exchanges between the two regions in ancient and medieval times.
-For example, the above Javanese Wayang Kulit puppets feature characters from the Mahabarata, one of the two great Sanskrit epics of India.
+For example, the above Javanese Wayang Kulit puppets feature characters from the Mahabharata, one of the two great Sanskrit epics of India.